SciML/MultiScaleArrays.jl/README.md

 ## Idea

-The idea behind MultiScaleModels is simple.
+The idea behind MultiScaleArrays is simple.
 The `*DiffEq` solvers (OrdinaryDiffEq.jl, StochasticDiffEq.jl, DelayDiffEq.jl, etc.) and native optimization packages like Optim.jl in their efficient in-place form all work with any Julia-defined `AbstractArray` which has a linear index.
 Thus, to define our multiscale model,